-Happy New Year.
-For 2018, I’m producing an open-ended, work-in-progress blog serial about the 1888 book Ireland Under Coercion: The Diary of an American, by William Henry Hurlbert. #IUCRevisited.
+This blog serial explored the 1888 book Ireland Under Coercion: The Diary of an American, by William Henry Hurlbert.
+Previous posts and other background material are available at the project landing page. #IUCRevisited.

 This blog serial will explore late 19th century Ireland through the people, places and events Hurlbert detailed in his travels.
 I will supplement his original text with background material and my own 21st century perspectives.
 The posts not only will cover the Land War and Home Rule conflicts of the day, but also other aspects of life in Ireland at the time, and Hurlbert’s numerous references to the Irish in America and the November 1888 U.S. presidential election.